Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-<h2 id="responsibilities">Package Maintainer Responsibilities</h2>
+<h2 id="responsibilities">Package Author and Maintainer Responsibilities</h2>

 Acceptance of packages into Bioconductor brings with it ongoing responsibility for package maintenance.
-These responsibilities include:
+These responsibilities
+include:

-* Subscription to the bioc-devel mailing list.
+* Subscription to the [bioc-devel](/help/mailing-list/) mailing list.
 * Response to bug reports and questions from users regarding your package, as posted on the bioconductor mailing list.
-* Package Maintenance through software release cycles, including prompt updates to software and documentation necessitated by underlying changes in R.
+* Package maintenance through software release cycles, including prompt updates to software and documentation necessitated by underlying changes in R.

+All authors mentioned in the package DESCRIPTION file are entitled to modify package source code.
+Changes to package authorship require consent of all authors.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>